Deer Rut Season During North Bay Wildfires

 Word to the Wise

-Because of the fires in the rural areas of Sonoma, Mendocino and Napa Counties at the same time as the rut season, we want to caution all of you driving to be ever watchful, scanning not only the road ahead, but also from side to side while driving.
+For that reason, we want to caution all of you driving to be ever watchful, scanning not only the road ahead but also from side to side while driving.
 This is especially important when driving Highway One to Sea Ranch, or even the roads throughout The Sea Ranch.

 According to California Highway Patrol Captain, Adam Jager, “The best way to avoid this type of collision is to always maintain a safe speed and stay vigilant of deer that may have entered the roadway.
 Driving distracted or under the influence greatly increases your chances of being involved in a car versus deer collision.”